srynobio/ServerTools/README.md

 <strong>Contents</strong>

 <ul>
+	<strong>standalone</strong>
 		<li>du_info.pl - Perl script designed to be used as cron job, to check for disk space above 85% and issue email of top offenders</li>
 		<li>load_monitor.pl - Perl script designed to be used as cron job, to check load average and email when above critical point.</li>
+	<strong>rex_scripts</strong>
+		<li>ServerGovern.pl - Script using the perl rex system to govern cpu, memory, du usage on a group of servers</li>
 </ul>

 <strong>Author</strong>